Bilalh/bilalh.github.io/content/posts/alfred-extensions.md

 A file action which toggles the visibility of  file extensions for the selected files'

-## bashmarks
+## Shellmarks

-Allow the use of  [Bashmarks](http://bilalh.github.com/2012/01/14/enchanted-bashmarks-terminal-directory-bookmarks/),  a shell script that allows you to save and jump to commonly used directories from Alfred
+Allow the use of  [Shellmarks](http://bilalh.github.com/2012/01/14/enchanted-bashmarks-terminal-directory-bookmarks/),  a shell script that allows you to save and jump to commonly used directories from Alfred